Experiential Education & Field Studies Program

 The program is designed to provide an integrative experience of study and reflection on the theology and practice of ministry.
 Students engaged in experiential education and field studies are in a process of spiritual, academic, personal, and professional formation while simultaneously developing, practicing, and refining the arts and skills of ministry.
 Ordinarily, students who are in good standing register for field studies upon the completion of nine units.
 Students must have completed the Boundaries Workshop prior to beginning Field Studies programs.

-A two-semester indivisible field studies sequence is required of all Master of Divinity (M.Div.), Master of Arts in Urban Ministry (M.A.U.M.), and Master of Arts in Discipleship Development (M.A.D.D.) students for graduation.
+A two-semester indivisible field studies sequence is required of all Master of Divinity (M.Div.) and Master of Arts in Ministry (M.A.M.) students for graduation.
 One unit of credit is granted for each semester for a total of two credits.
-It is expected that all M.Div., M.A.U.M., and M.A.D.D. students will satisfy the requirement in one of three ways:
+It is expected that all M.Div. and M.A.M. students will satisfy the requirement in one of three ways:

 - Participate in one year of ministry under supervision within an approved agency or parish setting while enrolled in MIN-404/MIN 405 Reflection on the Practice of Ministry; or